Politics of Singapore: Progress Singapore Party (PSP)

 The Progress Singapore Party (PSP), founded on 28 March 2019 by former presidential candidate Tan Cheng Bock, is a major opposition party in Singapore.
 PSP contested its first General Election in 2020, fielding 24 candidates across nine constituencies.
-While the party did not win any seats, its West Coast GRC team achieved a close 48.31% vote share.This entitled PSP to two Non-Constituency Member of Parliament (NCMP) seats, currently held by Hazel Poa and Leong Mun Wai.
+While the party did not win any seats, its West Coast GRC team achieved a close 48.31% vote share.
+This entitled the PSP to two non-constituency seats (NCMP) in the 14th Parliament, which was held by Hazel Poa and Leong Mun Wai.

-Other opposition parties
+Minor opposition parties

-There are other major opposition parties such as the Singapore People's Party, Reform Party, and the Singapore Democratic Party (SDP), that do not hold a seat in parliament.
+There are other opposition parties such as the Singapore People's Party (SPP), Reform Party (RP), the Singapore Democratic Party (SDP), and Red Dot United (RDU), among others, that do not hold a seat in parliament.